 Important notice.
 Please note, due to Covid-19, the system to book appointments via the NHS app or Patient Access is not available.
 If you need to book an appointment please contact the surgery on

 You may prefer to complete an e-Consult which is available via our online services page.

-We run all our surgeries by an appointment-only system.
+We run all of our surgeries by an appointment-only system.

-We try to make sure you see the doctor of your choice but if they are not available we may ask you to see another doctor.
+We try to ensure you consult with the doctor of your choice but if they are not available we may ask you to consult with another doctor.

-If you need to see a doctor urgently please ring and speak to a receptionist.
-If we have no appointments available, you will be placed on our Triage List and our Duty doctor or Nurse will call you back.
+If you need to consult with a doctor urgently please ring and speak to a receptionist.
+If we have no appointments available, you will be placed on our Triage List and our Duty Doctor or Nurse will call you back.
 Please note that we have limited daily triage availability and you may be advised to contact 111 if our triage list has reached safe capacity.

-If an appointment is needed after assessing your symptoms over the telephone, arrangements will be made to see you at an appropriate time, either the same day or the following day.
+If an appointment is needed after assessing your symptoms over the telephone, arrangements will be made to see you at an appropriate time, at the surgery.
 Some urgent problems can be dealt with over the phone so if you are not sure whether you need to see a GP, please ask for a triage call from the Duty Doctor who will then assess appropriately.

 Pre bookable telephone appointments are released seven days in advance.
 Please contact the surgery on 0191 2655911 to request a pre bookable appointment.

 If, for any reason, you are unable to keep your appointment, please telephone to cancel in good time so the appointment can be offered to another patient.
 Appointments can also be cancelled online.

 Requests for home visits may be made by calling the surgery, preferably before 10:00am if at all possible.
 We ask that patients only request a home visit if they are genuinely housebound and too unwell to come to the surgery.